www.LinuxHowtos.org

 DESCRIPTION

-Pass a pointer to a zero terminated string as parameter.
-It will be used to set the User-Agent: header in the HTTP request sent to the remote server.
-This can be used to fool servers or scripts.
+Pass a pointer to a null-terminated string as parameter.
+It is used to set the User-Agent: header field in the HTTP request sent to the remote server.
 You can also set any custom header with CURLOPT_HTTPHEADER(3).

 The application does not have to keep the string around after setting this option.